xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 OK, try this new version out.
-Note that we  can  declare as many procedures as we choose (as long  as  we don't run out of single-character names!), and the  labels  and `RTS`'s all come out in the right places.
+Note that we  can  declare as many procedures as we choose (as long  as  we don't run out of single-character names!), and the  labels  and `RTS`s all come out in the right places.

 It's  worth  noting  here  that  I  do  _not_  allow  for  nested